Contact meContact megiedrius@tamulaitis.lt

 Warblade is an amazing example of game design: addictive, satisfying, intense and always challenging.
 It has interesting weapons, good leveling up system.
 And when you finish all 100 levels you start over from level 1 but enemies are a bit faster and more powerful.
 So it creates this dynamic where after really hard final battles in end levels, you are thrown back into first level and things feel so easy and you feel overpowered.
 You feel like god for a while and then things become challenging again.
 And you can go forever like this.
 Actually Warblade is so addictive that I have to admit I once missed university exam because I was playing it till 6 in the morning.

-This is v0.7 of this article.
-Coming soon: lots of media and animated images from the game and ground shaking soundtrack that ended up being way more impressive than the game itself.
+This is v0.8.1 of this article.
+Coming soon: lots of media and animated images from the game and ground shaking soundtrack that ended up being way more impressive than the game itself, maybe a story about taxidermy of the bat that was freaking everybody in the studio out.